 9. Cable Russian Twists with a Stability Ball

 This exercise works your obliques.
-Using a stability ball provides your back with support so you can focus on rotating your torso against the resistance offered by the cable machine.
+A stability ball provides support for your back, so you can focus on rotating your torso against the resistance offered by the cable machine.

 This exercise is a little tricky as it involves both balance and coordination.
 Still, if you’re looking for a challenging alternative to the woodchop exercises outlined above, this is a great one to try.